-We want you to make the most out of your freelance graphic design career, so here is your guide to get started and grow an awesome freelance design career or side-hustle.
+We want you to make the most out of your freelance graphic design career, so here is your guide to get started and grow an excellent freelance graphic design career or side hustle.

 Part One: Building the Foundation

-One of the best things about freelance graphic design is that you can start your own business with relatively little overhead.
+One of the best things about freelance graphic design is that you can start your own business with little overhead.
 You don’t need to invest in a lot of equipment or software, and you can work from anywhere with an internet connection.

 However, just like any other profession, there are some things you need to do to set yourself up for success.

 First and foremost, you need to build a strong portfolio that showcases your skills and style.

 If you want to focus on logo design for SaaS companies, that is what your portfolio should consist of.
 If you want to design band posters and t-shirts for the music industry, then what you publish online should reflect that.

-If you don’t have a portfolio, then start one.
 Just use your sketches and what you have been working on for fun to sharpen your skills.
-They don’t need to be commercial brands or something you have been paid for, they just need to show your prospective clients what you are made of.
+They don’t need to be commercial brands or something you have been paid for, they need to show your prospective clients what you are capable of.

 Identify Your Niche Or Style